Corporate team strategizing with AI to align sales and marketing goals

 But as B2B sales and marketing alignment has been a core focus of my work and interest for years now, I can confidently say those “solutions” are table stakes.

-They are not groundbreaking strategies.
 They are simple recommendations that suggest two groups with a common goal should make the effort to speak to one another.

 Notice I said “should” make the effort speak to one another.
 Because in my experience, they do not.